learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MovieShow;
 ```

-Here, we've got our `movies` as an object in props.
+Here, we've got our `movies` as an array in props.
 We also have our `params`
 object which was returned from `useParams` based on the current URL.
 In this
 case, we only have the one parameter, `movieId`, which we defined in the
 `<Route>` in `MoviesPage`.
 We retrieve the `movieId` for the desired movie from